chris-pearce/scally/layout/README.md

 ﻿# Scally Layout

-CSS, by its very nature, is used to lay elements out on the page.
-However, there is a distinction between layouts dictating the major and minor components of a page.
-The minor components such as pagination, or forms, or navigation items sit within the scope of major components such as a header, or footer, or in most cases the main content of the page.
-The minor components are referred to as **Components**.
-The major components are referred to as **Layout** styles.
+**Layout** exists to prevent you from writing CSS that handles the most common layout patterns in user interface design, right down to the component level.
+Good comparisons for **Layout** are permanent scaffolding and Lego.

+The main part of **Layout** is a powerful fluid and nestable mobile first grid system allowing you to set custom column widths at different viewports, making responsive layouts a sinch.
+The other part of **Layout** is a generic container that ensures all of your UI uses consistent widths.

-N.B. **Layout** styles should be prefixed with `l-` to be able to easily identify them.
+N.B. **Layout** styles should be prefixed with `l-` so that they're easily identifiable.

 **Credit: <https://smacss.com/book/type-layout>**